Sophie Pickering

 About me

-My role as a counsellor involves listening to what is going on underneath the surface, in order to understand emotional pain and repeating patterns.
-My experience informs me that a counselling relationship which is both supportive and challenging creates an environment where real change and transformation can take place.
+My experience informs me that a therapy relationship which is both supportive and challenging creates an environment where real change and transformation can take place.

 Training, qualifications & experience